jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

     ![item-barcode-listing6](../../../static/img/usage/stock/stock-faq/barcode/item-barcode-listing6.png)

-4. You can continue update the new items and save as new file name.
+4. You can continue updating the new items and save as new file name.

     ![item-barcode-listing7](../../../static/img/usage/stock/stock-faq/barcode/item-barcode-listing7.png)